iabraham/bioe205/lectures/lec06/index.md

 In the above definition we took a complete period of a signal $f[k]$ when we computed its transform.
 This is an implicit assumption whenever we perform the DFT.
-In practice, it is rarely the case that we will have one complete period of the signal we are performing DFT on which leads to some artefacts.
+In practice, it is rarely the case that we will have one complete period of the signal we are performing DFT on which leads to some artefacts $\dots$.
 These will be the subject of subsequent lectures.

-Note that while we discuss other flavors of the transform next; the only real one we can implement and perform on real world signals is the DFT via a computer.
+Note that while we discuss other flavors of the transform next; the only one we can implement and perform on real world signals is the DFT via a computer.
 Nevertheless, the other transforms are important to know for purposes of analysis and problem solving and we look at these next.

-\note{
-1. We have used square brackets $[ \cdot ]$ in the above in the usual sense to mean discrete signals but also pay close attention to the indices and the use of $F$ vs $f$ (one refers to the signal and the other its transform).
-2. The normalization we have used above for both the DFT and iDFT is
-   $\sqrt{N}$.
-CSSB and some other texts/implementations present an unnormalized DFT and normalized iDFT (by $N$), which means one must remember where to put the $N$.
-}

-At this point, it might be instructive to take a minute and recall that we remarked in [Lecture 01](/lectures/lec01/) that signals admit equivalent time and frequency domain representations and referred to this figure below.
-It is precisely via the Fourier transform that we get the frequency domain representation.
-Each coordinate on the right panel gives us three things: a frequency, a phase and a magnitude corresponding to a single sinusoid in the (possibly infinite) summation required to represent it.

-\input{plot}{eeg}

 \collaps{**Question:** Verify that that the two transforms defined by
 \eqref{fdft} and \eqref{idft} are inverses of each